vicramon/bake/README.md

 $ bundle
 ```

 Setup bake with `bake init`.
-Pass the number of Heroku instances you want to create to the `-n` flag:
+Pass the number of Heroku instances you want to create to the `-n` flag.
+It defaults to 5.

 ```
 $ bake init -n 5
 ```

+Then go make some coffee, or something.
+It might take a while.

 ## Run